liferay/liferay-mobile-sdk/ios/README.md

 This doesn't mean you can't support several Liferay versions in the same app though.
 You can add to your project both versions 6.2.0.1 and 7.0.0.1.
-There won't be conflicts because service classes names are prefixed with their version number as well: *_v62.m, *_v7.m, etc.
+There won't be conflicts because service classes names are suffixed with their version number as well: *_v62.m, *_v7.m, etc.

 To find out which Liferay versions you are connecting to, use the